mmore500/waves/index.md

 This workshop is organized in conjunction with the [Avida-ED project](https://avida-ed.msu.edu/).
 Avida-ED extends the full-fledged Avida software, originally developed for digital evolution research, as a freely-available, interactive web application.
 This web application enables laboratory activities that teach evolution through experiments with self-replicating computer programs.
-A curriculum of lesson plans and classroom materials targeted to high school and university students support instructors.
+A curriculum of lesson plans and classroom materials, targeted to high school and university students, supports instructors.
 Outreach and training puts these tools into hundreds of real-world classrooms.
 From there, the team has used evidence-based methods to evaluate activities' effectiveness in terms of actualized learning outcomes.